 • Physically capable to perform the essential functions of the apprenticeship program

-• Applicants must be able to attend all formal training
+• Applicants must be able to attend all formal training (both virtual and in-person) for the duration of the 2-year curriculum

 • Provide onsite supervision for the On the Job Training (OJT) portion of the program